input-output-hk/cardano-js-sdk/demo/README.md

 ### Configuration

-Projection can be customized by adding/removing operators and TypeORM entities, e.g. you may add those operators `withStakeKeys(), ..., storeStakeKeys()` alongside with adding a `StakeKeyEntity`.
+Projection can be customized by adding/removing operators and TypeORM entities, e.g. you may add those operators `Mappers.withStakeKeys(), ..., storeStakeKeys()` alongside with adding a `StakeKeyEntity`.

 ### Running the script